StructuralNeurobiologyLab/SyConn/README.md

 SyConn uses the packages [zmesh](https://github.com/seung-lab/zmesh) for mesh and [kimimaro](https://github.com/seung-lab/kimimaro) for skeleton generation implemented and developed in the Seung Lab.
-Thanks to Julia Kuhl (see http://somedonkey.com/ for more beautiful work) for designing and creating the logo! and
+Thanks to Julia Kuhl (see http://somedonkey.com/ for more beautiful work) for designing and creating the logo!

 Publications